Fair Warning Excerpt

 “And you’re on here?” she finally said.

 “Yes,” I said.
-“You can click on the link where it says staff in that red banner and it will take you to our profiles.
+“You can click on the link where it says OUR STAFF in that black header and it will take you to our profiles.
 I’m the last one.
 The most recent hire.”

-I heard the click while I was giving the direction.
+I heard the click while I was giving directions.
 More silence followed.

 “How old are you?” she asked.
 “You look older than everybody but the owner.”

 “You mean the editor,” I said.
 “Well, I worked with him at the L.A.
-Times and eventually went to work with him again on this new venture.”
+Times and then joined him here after he set it up.”

 “And you’re here in L.A.?”